Tengku Permaisuri Norashikin: Public image

-Her former coworkers described Norashikin as a kind and polite person, yet serious and very discipline when working.
-She also acted as a mentor to younger newscasters and never look down upon other coworkers.
+Her former coworkers described Norashikin as a kind and polite, yet serious and very disciplined, when working.
+She also acted as a mentor to younger newscasters.
+She never looked down upon other coworkers.

-Several news outlets, including Selangor Kini, a Selangor based online newspaper, reported that since her marriage, netizens had flooded the royal family official instagram social media account with praises of the natural beauty of Norashikin and her moderate fashion style.
-While attending the one day tour to LRT, MRT and Monorail in late 2017, she wore a white Ralph Lauren shirt, paired with a pair of blue jeans, a Hermes leather belt and a Longcham clutch.
-Nona, a Malaysian women lifestyle magazine described her fashion style as simple yet classy.
-The magazine also noted that she often wore baju kurung; her favourite being local brand Innai Red bespoke, paired with pearl accessories while attending formal functions.
-They described the outfit choices as minimalistic yet mesmerizing.
+Several news outlets, including Selangor Kini, a Selangor-based online newspaper, reported that since her marriage, netizens had flooded the royal family's official Instagram social media account with praises of the natural beauty of Norashikin and her moderate fashion style.
+While attending the one day tour to LRT, MRT and Monorail in late 2017, she wore a white Ralph Lauren shirt, paired with a pair of blue jeans, a Hermès leather belt and a Longcham clutch.
+Nona, a Malaysian women's lifestyle magazine, described her fashion style as simple yet classy.
+The magazine also noted that she often wore baju kurung; her favourite being a local brand Innai Red bespoke, paired with pearl accessories while attending formal functions.
+They described the outfit choices as minimalistic yet mesmerising.